 - Receive information from colleges: For more information, go to Student Search Service® (SSS®).

 - Help assess the academic skills necessary for college-level

 - Inside the PSAT

-Allen High School offers approximately over 28 Advanced Placement (AP) courses.
+Allen High School offers approximately 28 Advanced Placement (AP) courses.
 The Advanced Placement Program is directed by the College Board to allow students to take college-level course work while still in high school.
 The College Board develops the scope and sequence of AP courses and provides training for teachers.
 The examination for each course is a national standard that is used by colleges to grant college credits to those students that make a high enough score.
 Most colleges and universities consider students that take AP courses to be better prepared for the rigor of college courses.
-Over 65% of AISD secondary students participate in one or more advanced course.
+Over 65% of AISD secondary students participate in one or more advanced courses.

-Courses designated as “AP” are college-level courses.
+Courses designated as AP are college-level courses.
 Students should expect course subject matter and workload at a college level.
 Students enrolled in an AP course are expected to take the College Board exam at the end of the year.

 The International Baccalaureate Diploma program is a rigorous pre-university course of study for the academically talented and highly motivated secondary student.
-Designed and administered by the home office in Cardiff, Wales, the program encompasses internationally based standards of achievement.
-The curriculum is designed to provide a broad liberal arts experience for the college bound student.
+Designed and administered by the home office in Cardiff, Wales, the program encompasses internationally-based standards of achievement.
+The curriculum is designed to provide a broad liberal arts experience for the college-bound student.
 Each student will become proficient in language and mathematical studies and participate in an in-depth exploration of the study of human behavior and the process of educational inquiry.
 The program is designed to provide the student with a well-rounded, high academic course of study emphasizing the development of the “whole person.”
 Successful completion of the course work and examinations at the junior/senior level may earn students credit or advanced placement at colleges and universities around the world.

 Please visit Allen High School International Baccalaureate website http://allenisd.org/Page/49044 for further information.